Crossing the Diversity Digital Divide In Education

 I have these questions.
 I am not concerned about the standards, I am concerned about the way in which we collect data.
 I am concerned, about the way in which teachers are test driven.
 So here are a few questions.
 If you teach in a school where the children are not testing well, what is the incentive for the teachers to stay in that school and serve those who need the best of teachers?

 Testing starts in some school systems in January.
-There are the tests before the test, where kids learn to take the test, there are the various regular tests, there are the country standards tests, the state standards test, and
+There are the tests before the test, where kids learn

 various school initiatives in addition to reading tests and other measurements of student skill.
 Did I mention the reading tests, the writing objectives test?
 Why is there not a test baseline at the beginning of the year to show progress?
 What I mean is, when I taught in an inner city school in Washington, DC.
 I knew from the reading tests that the children moved up three years in progress in a year, but according to the tests given once a year, little progress was shown.
 How do we reward the hard work of teachers who teach the children who make progress like this?